• Recipes

 Does Salt Speed Up The Cooking Time Of Pasta?

-Does salt speed up the cooking time for pasta
+does salt speed up the cooking time for pasta

 A common question that arises when cooking kinds of pasta.
 "Do I need to use salt when cooking pasta?"
 Well, after conducting some research and talking with food experts about how different types of pasta react in boiling water (salt levels vary), it seems this question has been bouncing around since before our time!
 While some say that salt speeds up cooking time for pasta, the effects vary depending on what type and brand you use.